Board of Directors

 Dr Tom Parry AM, B.Ec (Hons), M.Ec, PhD

 Previously, Tom was Chairman of Sydney Water Corporation, the largest water and wastewater company in Australia.
+He was Chairman of First State Super Trustee Corporation from 2000 to 2014.
 From 2004-2009 he had several roles with Macquarie Bank, the last four and a half years advising Macquarie Capital on utility and infrastructure assets in Australia and overseas.
 For the previous 12 years Tom was Foundation Executive Chairman of the Independent Pricing and Regulatory Tribunal of NSW (IPART) and its predecessor the Government Pricing Tribunal, the first utility regulator in Australia.
 He was Chairman of NSW Gas Council in 1995 before its functions were absorbed into IPART.
 He also was the Foundation NSW Natural Resources Commissioner from 2004-2006.
 He was an ex officio Commissioner of the Australian Competition and Consumer Commission; a member of the NSW Council on the Cost and Quality of Government, a board member of SE Area Health, a foundation director of the NSW Clinical Excellence Commission and a director of the Children’s Medical Research Institute).
 He was Chair of the Expert Panel for the 2011/12 review of the structure of the NSW electricity network businesses.

 Tom has had over 40 years’ experience as an academic, business and public policy consultant, in the financial sector and as a regulator.
 He has been Head of the School Economics, University of New South Wales and Dean, Faculty of Commerce, University of Wollongong.

-Tom is also Chairman of the APARC and a member of the NPR Project Committee.
+Tom is also a member of the HRR Committee.

 Ms Jill Rossouw B Com, M Phil, GAICD